panzi/verify-ehc/README.md

                         country overwrites earlier.
                         See also environment variables.

-                        Supported countries: AT, CH, DE, FR, GB, NL, NO, SE
+                        Supported countries: AT, CH, DE, FR, GB, IT, NL, NO, SE

                         Note that the GB trust list only contains GB public keys, so you might want to combine it with another.